Deep Face Restoration: A Survey: Literature Survey

-These methods mainly adopt the unique geometry and spatial distribution information of faces in the image to help the model progressively restore high-quality face images.
+\textbf{Geometric Prior Based Deep Restoration Methods}.
+This group mainly adopt the unique geometry and spatial distribution information of faces in the image to help the model progressively restore high-quality face images.
 Typical geometric priors include facial landmarks~\cite{chen2018fsrnet,kim2019progressive}, facial heatmaps~\cite{yu2018face} and facial parsing maps~\cite{chen2021progressive}.
-Chen \etal \cite{chen2018fsrnet} make the first attempt to design the specific face geometric prior estimation sub-network in a deep network and train them in an end-to-end manner for the face super-resolution task.
+Chen \etal \cite{chen2018fsrnet} make the first attempt to design a specific face geometric prior estimation sub-network in a deep network and train them in an end-to-end manner for the face super-resolution task.
 Specifically, they first use a coarse network to recover the coarse high-resolution image.
 Then the coarse image is sent to a fine super-resolution network and a prior information estimation network to extract image features and estimate landmark heatmaps and parsing maps respectively.
 In the end, both image features and geometric prior are fed to a fine super-resolution decoder to restore high-resolution images.
 This pioneering work improves the performance of face super-resolution while also providing a solution to estimating geometric prior directly from low-quality face images.
 Another representative work is Super-FAN proposed by Bulat and Tzimiropoulos~\cite{bulat2018super}.
 Super-FAN is the first end-to-end system to simultaneously achieve facial super-resolution and facial landmark localization.
 The core insight in Super-FAN is using the joint training strategy to guide the network to learn more face geometric information, which is achieved by integrating a face-alignment sub-network via heatmap regression and loss optimization.
 To further utilize facial attributes around the landmark for restoring facial details, Kim \etal \cite{kim2019progressive} propose a lightweight face alignment network to generate facial landmark heatmaps for the face super-resolution network by a progressive training method.
-Some methods also resort to semantic information of the face.
-For example, Chen \etal \cite{chen2021progressive} propose a multi-scale progressive model for face restoration, which recovers low-quality face images in a coarse-to-fine manner by semantic aware style transformation.
+For example, by including the parsing map, an additional face prior is provided, which improves the network's performance in repairing the faces.
+Recently, Chen \etal \cite{chen2021progressive} propose a multi-scale progressive model for face restoration, which recovers low-quality face images in a coarse-to-fine manner by semantic-aware style transformation.